GPla/jinja2-embedded/README.rst

     >>> print(list(contents))
     ['test.html.jinja2']

-The `EmbeddedPackageLoader` will first try to find the resource in the `ResourceReader` of the main package and then fallback to the `ResourceReader` of the submodule (if it is declared as such).
+The :code:`EmbeddedPackageLoader` will first try to find the resource in the :code:`ResourceReader` of the main package and then fallback to the :code:`ResourceReader` of the submodule (if it is declared as such).

 Development
 ^^^^^^^^^^^

-Install `rye <https://github.com/astral-sh/rye>`_, then run `rye sync`.
+Install `rye <https://github.com/astral-sh/rye>`_, then run :code:`rye sync`.
 This creates a `venv <https://docs.python.org/3/library/venv.html>`_ with all necessary dependencies.
-Run `pytest` to run all tests.
+Run :code:`pytest` to run all tests.

-To run the tests in a embedded Python version created with `PyOxidizer <https://github.com/indygreg/PyOxidizer>`_, run `pyoxidizer run` in the root directory.
+To run the tests in a embedded Python version created with `PyOxidizer <https://github.com/indygreg/PyOxidizer>`_, run :code:`pyoxidizer run` in the root directory.
 After the executable has been build, the tests will run automatically.

 This repository used `ruff <https://github.com/astral-sh/ruff>`_ to enforce style standards.
 The formatting is automatically done for you via `pre-commit <https://pre-commit.com/>`_.
-Install pre-commit with `pre-commit install`.
+Install pre-commit with :code:`pre-commit install`.